exposit/pythia-oracle/HELP.md

 "Seed" will be either one or two buttons, depending on which Seed schema you've chosen.
 By default, "Seed" (or "Complex") returns a two part string chosen from an "verb" "noun" set of lists.
 If you choose a two part seed scheme, it will be "Desc" ("adjective" "noun") and "Action" ("adverb" "adjective").

-"Save" immediately runs the save routine, saving the game and the configuration file.

 ####Footer Controls

 __*Flags*__

 The first button cycles the main control panel between mythic oracle and fu oracle.

-"Merge" is a toggle; if set (dark), blocks will be merged down if the prior block has the same formatting as the new one.
-This will persist when you reopen the game.
-Note that "Merge" mode is really only useful if you have a very, very long file with lots of blocks and are running into lag.
-It's usually better to just start a new save at that point!

 "DQ" is "dice qualities".
 When this is toggled on, all dice rolled will have a quality attached.
 See the section "Resolution Clarifiers" under "Oracle Panel" for more information or read the original [article](http://thealexandrian.net/?p=2781) here.

+"Save" immediately runs the save routine, saving the game and the configuration file.

 __*Add*__